AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 7- Price optimization

-Generative AI models can analyze factors such as customer demand, competitor pricing, and market conditions to generate optimal pricing strategies.
+Generative AI supply chain models can analyze factors such as customer demand, competitor pricing, and market conditions to generate optimal pricing strategies.
 These strategies can help businesses maximize revenue, profit margins, and market share while maintaining a competitive edge.

 8- Transportation and routing optimization

 Generative AI can play a significant role in transportation and routing optimization within supply chain management.
-By analyzing vast amounts of data from various sources, AI can generate efficient transportation plans, save time, and improve the overall efficiency of supply chain logistics.
+By analyzing vast amounts of data from various sources, AI can generate efficient transportation plans, save time, and improve the overall efficiency of supply chain logistics

 Generative AI can enable: